pydata/xarray/CORE_TEAM_GUIDE.md

-We also have a private mailing list for core team members `xarray-core-team@googlegroups.com` which is sparingly used for discussions that are required to be private, such as voting on new core members.
+We also have a private mailing list for core team members `xarray-core-team@googlegroups.com` which is sparingly used for discussions that are required to be private, such as nominating new core members and discussing financial issues.

 ## Inviting new core members